gprakarsh/WikiQueria/README.md

 The `-e` flag is optional.
 If specified, it will limit the number of loaded edges from the original file.
 Otherwise, no limit is assumed.

-If you are loading the original dataset, we recommend you specify this, since the original dataset has `101311614` edges.
+If you are loading the original dataset, we recommend you specify this, since the original dataset has about 100 million edges.
+On EWS, we experienced segfaults at 1.7 million edges.

-TODO: note the maximum number of edges loaded before SCCGraph caused a segfault.

-TODO: Explain which menu would be most useful in grading correctness of algorithms
+Useful menu options for checking correctness:
+* Validating Full BFS: Option `6`.
+* Validating SCC Calculation: Option `5`
+* Validating Landmark Path: Option `8`

 ## `test`